Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 Apparently I that's all I did was the Immediate Steps.

 ## Friday 4/25
 I saved the thing to commit it.
 Which I forgot to do before.
+- styles.css L 78 changed nav-item and nav-items to class form ID in order to fix the index.html L 15
+- Added /div to index.html L168 to resolve that sections validation errors of missing a closing tag on the top div.
+- index.html L177 input tag had mismatched double to single qoutes.
+Changed to all double qoutes.
+- index.html L217 first list item had an anchor tag that was left open, facebook should now have a proper anchor tag after closing it.
+It's off to work for me unfortunately.
+Hopefully I keep at this after my shift.

 ### Misc